Is it safe to travel to Mexico? Your helpful health and safety guide

 Mexico travel requirement tips for couples.

-Mexico laws: Rules to know and follow
+Mexico laws: rules to know and follow

 When visiting Mexico, it’s important to understand what you can’t do to stay safe and avoid unexpected legal action.
 While the country is just a quick “hop across the border” for many U.S. travelers, doing the wrong thing can land you in serious trouble.